Accepting new engagements · Q3 2026

 FinTech · blockchain lendingHealthcare · HIPAAHigh-traffic e-commerceLead-gen SaaS · 150M req/moTax / VAT systemsAnalytics & tracking pipelines

-seen combat, not current: PHP · Laravel · CodeIgniter · Angular 2 · Ruby on Rails · jQuery
+seen combat, not current: WordPress · WooCommerce · Shopify · PHP 8 · composer · PSR-4 · Laravel · CodeIgniter · Angular 2 · Ruby on Rails · jQuery

 AI, shipped.
 Not sold.